 What pay is used to work out my pension?

-The amount of pension added into your pension account at the end of the Scheme year is worked out using your pensionable pay which is the amount of pay on which you pay your normal pension contributions.
+The amount of pension added into your pension account at the end of the Scheme year is worked out using your pensionable pay which is the pay on which you pay your normal pension contributions.

 If during the Scheme year you had been: